Polls

 1. Coalitions with PvdA, CDA, and VVD.

-2. Coalitions with less than seats.
+2. Coalitions with fewer than seats.

 4. Coalitions with parties that have excluded each other.
 (See sidebar for the current exclusion list.)